FreddeITsupport98/Password-less/readme.md

 - `--no-install`
   Do **not** attempt to install missing dependencies (e.g. `polkit`).
   If dependencies are missing, the script will abort and ask you to install them yourself.

+- `--relax-mac`
+  **Dangerous, optional**: best-effort attempt to relax Mandatory Access Control (MAC) systems:
+  - Stop the AppArmor service at runtime (if present).
+  - Set SELinux to **permissive** at runtime (if present).
+  This does **not** change UIDs/groups/sudoers, but it removes important enforcement layers, making any existing privileges more powerful.
+  The script will still prompt you for confirmation unless `--yes` is also provided.

 - `--yes`
   Non-interactive mode.
 Assume “yes” to prompts where applicable.